7 Tips For A More Sustainable Office

 Tip 2.
 Recycle

 Having recycling bins in your office is a simple way to make your office more environmentally-friendly.
 Encourage your staff to recycle as much as they can and make sure recycling bins sit in prominent positions (like near or next to your printers).
+And provide real crockery and cutlery for your staff to use in the lunchroom to reduce the use of disposable cups, plates and cutlery.

 Providing battery chargers and using rechargeable batteries in your equipment will also help you to reduce waste, as well as save you money in the long run.